RafasGit/StreamIt/README.md

 ## Contributing

-We welcome contributions from the community to enhance DecisionHub.
+We welcome contributions from the community to enhance Streamit.
 Feel free to submit bug reports, feature requests, or pull requests through the GitHub repository.

 ## License